-- 4.1 In accordance with the Policy Statement, overall responsibility for the discharge of the Councils legal obligation as an employer in relation to health and safety rests with the Chief Executive or Head Teacher, who will make the necessary arrangements to comply with this duty and for advising all personnel of the organisational structure to support this policy. - 4.2 Responsibilities should be assigned to persons who are competent to carry them out and who have received adequate training and instruction with regard to their duties. - 4.3 Responsibilities are assigned to positions rather than named individuals to avoid the need to update the Policy following any organisational changes. - 4.4 The Council's organisational structure for dealing with health and safety matters is set out in the following sections of this document. - 4.5 Standard operating procedures, guidance documents and policies operating within the organisation, will be reviewed biennial or sooner if there are changes in legislation and published accordingly.
-These documents will be available via the Risk & Resilience homepage the Councils Intranet site WINNIE.
-All documents are available on My School services site and in addition, all Schools are provided with a compact disc containing all Health & Safety information when a Health & Safety audit is undertaken.
+- In accordance with the Policy Statement, overall responsibility for the discharge of the Councils legal obligation as an employer in relation to health and safety rests with the Chief Executive or Head Teacher, who will make the necessary arrangements to comply with this duty and for advising all personnel of the organisational structure to support this policy. - 4.2 Responsibilities should be assigned to persons who are competent to carry them out and who have received adequate training and instruction with regard to their duties. - 4.3 Responsibilities are assigned to positions rather than named individuals to avoid the need to update the Policy following any organisational changes. - 4.4 The Council's organisational structure for dealing with health and safety matters is set out in the following sections of this document. - 4.5 Standard operating procedures, guidance documents and policies operating within the organisation, will be reviewed biennial or sooner if there are changes in legislation and published accordingly.
+These documents will be available via the Community Safety & Resilience homepage.
+All documents are available to all LA Maintained schools and VA and Academy schools who have engaged the services of the Councils Health & Safety service to act as their Competent Adviser via the My School Services site.
+In addition, these schools are provided with a compact disc containing all up to date Health & Safety information when an annual Health & Safety audit is undertaken.

-Fig 1 HEALTH & SAFETY EXECUTIVE - HEALTH & SAFETY MANAGEMENT CYCLE (HSG 65)
+1. PLAN

+The Councils (WBC) Health and Safety Policy Statement is the Chief Executives Corporate declaration of intent on behalf of Warrington Borough Council Plan for implementation and decide how performance will be measured.

+2. DO

-1. PLAN 2.
-DO The Councils (WBC) Identify Risk Profile.
-Identify risks and how this will be Health and Safety Policy managed and prioritised.
+Identify Risk Profile.
+Identify risks and how this will be managed and prioritised.
 Involve employees in process.

-Statement is the Chief Organise Activities to Deliver Plan Executives Corporate Worker involvement ensures clear communication is in place. declaration of intent on Adequate resources are to be provided to implement and behalf of Warrington manage controls identified.
-Borough Council Implement Your Plan Plan for implementation Identify and put in place preventative and protective measures. and decide how Provide and maintain the correct tools and equipment to carry performance will be out iob. measured.
+Organise Activities to Deliver Plan

+Worker involvement ensures clear communication is in place.
+Adequate resources are to be provided to implement and manage controls identified.

+Implement Your Plan

+Identify and put in place preventative and protective measures.
+Provide and maintain the correct tools and equipment to carry out iob.

 Train and instruct to ensure employees are competent to carry out work tasks.
 Supervise to ensure arrangements are followed.